Species

 Mercenaries

-'Mercenary,' like pirate, is a broad term, encompassing everything from dragon slayers to to hunters to bounty collectors.
-They began as monster hunters, more specifically, dragon hunters.
+'Mercenary' is a broad term, encompassing everything from dragon slayers to to hunters to bounty collectors.
+They began as drake hunters.

 Dragons and griffons alike, like many wild animals, especially ones that reach the sizes they do, can be dangerous.
 There were always the hunts that existed for renown, for sport, but they began- and usually remained- the result of an animal that strayed too close to a settlement and started causing problems.